ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 #### Required Properties for a Widget Action
 - {string} `id` The id for the action.
 - {string} `text` The text for the action.
 - {string} `path` The path identifies where the action is contributed.
-All of supported paths are listed here.
+The supported paths:
+  - `com.ibm.verse.path.mailCompose`
+  - `com.ibm.verse.path.mailRead`

 &nbsp;